borisvassilev/lir/README.md

 $ ./build
 ~~~~

-You should see a bunch of stuff on your terminal screen, with the bottom line claiming that the "Weaved document is in lire.html".
+You should see a bunch of stuff on your terminal screen, with the bottom line claiming that the "Weaved document is in lir.html".
-Look for `lire.html`, and try to open it.
+Look for `lir.html`, and try to open it.
-If you see a properly formed HTML page with a whole bunch of code in it, you have successfully installed `lire` and used it to compile that very HTML page you are looking at.
+If you see a properly formed HTML page with a whole bunch of code in it, you have successfully installed `lir` and used it to compile that very HTML page you are looking at.

 Congratulations!